When it comes to Chinese food in the United States, no restaurant is more iconic than Panda Express, who has over 1650 stores here.

 Panda Express is famous for its Chow Mein and I am sharing the copycat recipe with you today.
 Everyone loves Chow Mein, greasy Chinese noodles tossed with lots of vegetables, stir-fried over very high heat in a wok.

-To make sure that I do justice to the real deal, I recently went to Panda Express twice, talking to the cook and drilling down the recipe, and I got it down to a T.
+Furthermore, to make sure that I do justice to the real deal, I recently went to Panda Express twice.
+I made sure to talk to the cook and drill down the recipe, and I got it down to a T.